 with our corporate stakeholders.

 We apply the United Nations Global Compact to guide our strategy and our corporate culture, and to drive our daily operations in a sustainable manner.
-We formalized our commitment to these 10 principles with regard to human rights, the environment, and anti-corruption.
-Telenet is an active member of the UN Global Compact Children's Rights and Business Practices Commission.
-We have also embraced the UN Sustainable Development Goals of the UN , 17 internationally agreed targets for the development of a more sustainable society and economy.
+We also embrace the UN Sustainable Development Goals, 17 internationally agreed targets for the development of a more sustainable society and economy.

 We monitor all aspects of our business with several internal codes of conduct.
 Our Code of Conduct is signed by the management board, senior management, and all Telenet employees.
 The code includes a number of business policy principles and covers themes such as equal opportunities, fair competition and anti-corruption, confidentiality of information and protection of privacy, proper accounting, conflicts of interest, insider trading and business integrity, protection of safety, health, and the environment, and rules on whistleblowers.